W. A. Mozart

 Clarinet Quintet (K. 581)

-The Basset-Horn had been invented in the 1760’s by Mayrhofer; its range went down to low C but it was usually pitched in F or G. Mozart’s original sketch (only 199 bars) for the Concerto was written in 1789, before the Quintet, and was for Basset-Horn in G. It is probable that the final versions of the Quintet and the Concerto (completed in October 1791, less than two months before Mozart’s death) were written for Stadler’s Basset-Clarinet in A; however, the original manuscripts for both works have disappeared (most likely into Stadler’s hands) as have any examples of Stadler’s actual Basset-Clarinet.
+The Basset-Horn had been invented in 1770 by Mayrhofer; its range went down to low C but it was usually pitched in F or G. Mozart’s original sketch (only 199 bars) for the Concerto in 1789 was for Basset-Horn in G. It is probable that the final versions of both the Quintet (completed September 29, 1789 and first performed December 22, 1789) and the Concerto (completed in October, 1791, less than two months before Mozart’s death) were written for Stadler’s Basset-Clarinet in A; however, the original manuscripts have disappeared (most likely into Stadler’s hands) as have any examples of Stadler’s actual Basset-Clarinet.
 All modern versions of the work are based on editions for the standard Clarinet in A, published ten years after Mozart’s death.

 The Clarinet Quintet (K. 581) has 4 movements: Allegro; Larghetto; Minuet & Trio(s); and Theme & Variations.
 This arrangement has been transposed up a semitone so that it can be played on a Bb Clarinet and a one bar introduction has been added to the Solo part and the CD; however, the (real) piano accompaniment part begins on bar 1.

 9”X12” - 8 pages - $14.95